ericiachan/devops-cicd/README.md

 <br>
 <br>
 ## Part IV: Sending a Notification
 Building on the existing first half of the workflow, the second half incorporates a Telegram notification action in the workflow.
-Upon the Github Event trigger, a Telegram notification is sent to user to notify them on the commit made.
+Upon the Github Event trigger, a Telegram notification is sent to user to notify them on the changes made.

-The following are details included in the Telegram notification:
+The following details are included in the Telegram notification:
   * Github event type (E.g. Push, Pull, etc)
   * ID of the commit made
   * Description of the commit made
   * User who triggered the event and made the commit

-To incorporate this action in the workflow, there are a number of hoops to go through:
+To incorporate this action in the workflow, there are a number of steps to be taken:
 1. Create a Telegram Bot by speaking to the [BotFather](https://t.me/botfather).
 2. Take note of the chat_id and token for the newly created Bot.
-3. Update the workflow .yml file to incorporate this Telegram notification feature.
+3. Update the workflow <b>`.yml`</b> file to incorporate this Telegram notification feature.
 The Telegram Bot credentials are essential for this.
 4. Commit changes and await the notification from your Bot.

 The following parameters are required: